WICG/import-maps/README.md

   If we upgrade or change `sub-dep.mjs`, our build process will re-generate a new filename for the production version, say `sub-dep-5f47101dc.mjs`.
 But this means we need to change the `import` statement in the production version of `dep.mjs`.
 That changes its contents, which means the production version of `dep.mjs` itself needs a new filename.
 But then this means we need to update the `import` statement in the production version of `app.mjs`...

-That is, with module graphs and `import` statements containing hased-filename script files, updates to any part of the graph become viral to all its dependencies, losing all the cachability benefits.
+That is, with module graphs and `import` statements containing hashed-filename script files, updates to any part of the graph become viral to all its dependencies, losing all the cachability benefits.

 Import maps provide a way out of this dillema, by decoupling the module specifiers that appear in `import` statements from the URLs on the server.
 For example, our site could start out with an import map like